Woutifier/edx-documentation/en_us/shared/course_components/create_video.rst

 #.
 Repeat steps 2 - 5 for any additional languages.

-When your learners view the video, they can select **CC** to select a language.
+When your learners view the video, they can select the **Language menu** to select a language.

 .. image:: ../../../shared/images/Video_LanguageTranscripts_LMS.png
    :alt: Video playing with language options visible.